The Most Beautiful Beaches in Tenerife

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Here I am again with an article about the best beaches in Tenerife!
-In my opinion, it’s a topic that should interest quite a few people.
-Beyond Teide National Park and its lunar landscapes, there are many must-sees in Tenerife.
-The beaches are definitely part of them!
-What I especially loved during my two trips to the island is how completely different the beaches look depending on which coast you’re on.
-On one side, there are beautiful golden-sand beaches with turquoise water.
-On the other, there are black-sand beaches with a wilder vibe, very often surrounded by cliffs.
-Personally, I have a slight preference for black-sand beaches because I find them different and we’re not as used to seeing them.
-Plus, I find that the contrast with the color of the water is even more striking.
+I’m back with another article, this time about the best beaches in Tenerife!
+It’s a topic that should appeal to quite a few travelers.
+Beyond Teide National Park and its lunar landscapes, Tenerife has plenty of must-see attractions—and its beaches are definitely among them!
+What I especially loved on my two trips to the island was how dramatically the beaches change from one coast to another.
+On one side, you’ll find beautiful golden-sand beaches and turquoise water.
+On the other, black-sand beaches have a wilder feel and are often framed by cliffs.
+I have a slight preference for black-sand beaches because they feel more unusual and are not something we see as often.
+I also find the contrast with the water even more striking.

-However, you need to pay attention to the beach you choose to swim at in Tenerife.
-Some beaches have calm waters, while others have strong currents and a strong swell.
-To help you out, I recommend always checking the color of the flag.
-So far, you might say that’s pretty logical.
+That said, you need to choose where you swim in Tenerife carefully.
+Some beaches have calm water, while others are exposed to powerful currents and heavy swell.
+My first piece of advice is to always check the flag color.
+That may sound obvious, of course.
 But in Tenerife, the orange flag already indicates some risks.
 There are beaches where the flag is orange almost every day.
-Personally, I got into the habit of telling myself that if the flag is orange there, I don’t swim — or only up to waist height, nothing more.
+I got into the habit of treating an orange flag as a sign not to swim—or, at most, to go no deeper than waist height.

-Another advantage of Tenerife’s beach diversity is that there’s definitely one to match what you’re looking for: lounging, surfing, quiet cove, developed beach, etc. Anyway, the goal of this article is to help you discover the best beaches in Tenerife, including my favorites that I was lucky enough to explore.
+Another advantage of Tenerife’s variety is that there is a beach for almost every mood: relaxing, surfing, finding a quiet cove, or enjoying a beach with plenty of facilities.
+The aim of this article is to help you discover the best beaches in Tenerife, including the favorites I was lucky enough to explore myself.

 Las Teresitas

-Let’s start with the most famous beach in Tenerife, which is often travelers’ favorite.
+Let’s start with Tenerife’s most famous beach, and often a favorite among travelers.
 It really is beautiful!
-You arrive at a large stretch of golden sand with palm trees and the Anaga mountains in the background.
+You arrive to find a wide sweep of golden sand, palm trees, and the Anaga Mountains in the background.
 By the way, the sand was imported from the Sahara.
-On paper, it’s the perfect beach to spend a family day.
-Even though it’s busy, you don’t feel cramped because it’s so big.
+On paper, it has everything you need for a family day at the beach.
+Although it gets busy, its size keeps it from feeling cramped.

 Benijo

-This beach is completely different from Las Teresitas.
+Benijo could hardly be more different from Las Teresitas.
 It’s wild and surrounded by cliffs, with strong waves.
-It’s not a beach you go to for swimming, but rather to admire the raw beauty of the place.
-It’s so unspoiled that access is very often closed.
-To be honest, both times I went to Tenerife, it was closed due to risks of rockfalls and landslides.
+This is not really a beach for swimming; it is somewhere to take in the raw beauty of the landscape.
+Its exposed setting also means access is often restricted.
+To be honest, it was closed because of rockfall and landslide risks on both of my trips to Tenerife.
 Of course, I was a bit disappointed…

-But hey, maybe if I go back, it’ll work out.
-In any case, I hope you’ll have better luck than I did!
+Maybe I’ll have better luck the next time I go back.
+Either way, I hope you have better luck than I did!
 I recommend checking the access a few days before going — and even the day before — to be sure you’ll be able to see it.

 El Médano and La Tejita

-El Médano is located in the village with the same name, while La Tejita is a bit further away, near Los Abrigos (a fishing village where I really recommend stopping to enjoy fresh fish in one of the small restaurants in the port — it’s super good and not expensive).
+El Médano lies in the village of the same name, while La Tejita is a little farther away, near Los Abrigos (a fishing village where I really recommend stopping to enjoy fresh fish in one of the small restaurants in the port — the food is excellent and reasonably priced).

-As for the vibe, I totally fell for La Tejita.
-It sits at the foot of Montaña Roja, an emblematic volcano of the island, which you can hike up to enjoy a beautiful view over the beach and beyond.
-The sand is between black and golden; I think it’s a special mix that makes it so beautiful and highlights its wild side.
-I took the time to sit on the beach to admire this authentic scenery.
-The currents are strong and misleading: I even saw whirlpools forming in some spots.
+As for the atmosphere, La Tejita completely won me over.
+It sits at the foot of Montaña Roja, one of the island’s emblematic volcanoes, which you can hike up to enjoy a beautiful view over the beach and beyond.
+The sand falls somewhere between black and gold, an unusual mix that adds to its beauty and brings out its wild side.
+I spent some time sitting on the beach and taking in the unspoiled scenery.
+The currents are strong and can be deceptive: I even saw whirlpools forming in some spots.
 Even though the flag was orange and there was a lifeguard station, I preferred to stay on the sand and enjoy the beach differently.

-Right next door, El Médano is different again.
-I’d say it’s livelier, but especially more sporty.
-It’s simple: from the shore, I could see quite a few kitesurfers.
-The wind blows strong and constantly, which creates good waves for water sports.
-So, needless to say, there are few tourists.
-It’s very laid-back, and I enjoyed strolling along the seafront promenade.
+Right next door, El Médano has a completely different feel.
+It is livelier and, above all, much more sports-oriented.
+From the shore, I could see plenty of kitesurfers out on the water.
+The wind blows hard and steadily, which creates good waves for water sports.
+Unsurprisingly, it attracts fewer conventional beachgoers.
+The atmosphere is very laid-back, and I enjoyed strolling along the waterfront promenade.

 To sum up:

-- El Médano has that windy, surfy spirit, perfect for water sports lovers.
+- El Médano has a breezy, surf-focused vibe that is perfect for water sports enthusiasts.

 Playa del Duque

-We’re not done yet!
-Here we are on yet another beach that’s very different from the previous ones.
+The contrasts continue with another beach that feels completely different from the ones above.
 If you’re planning your trip to Tenerife, you’ve probably already heard of Costa Adeje.
-It’s the island’s chic seaside resort, a bit like the Saint-Tropez of Tenerife.
+It is the island’s upscale seaside resort—something like Tenerife’s answer to Saint-Tropez.
 Playa del Duque is Costa Adeje’s beach.
-It matches the town’s standard.
-It’s very well maintained, with golden sand, palm trees, aligned sunbeds and a promenade lined with good restaurants.
+It fits the town perfectly.
+It’s very well maintained, with golden sand, palm trees, neatly arranged lounge chairs and a promenade lined with good restaurants.
 Even though it’s very developed and touristy, I still find the vibe quite calm.

-I also really liked the seafront promenade that runs along the whole beach.
-It’s peaceful: you can walk at your own pace while stopping for a drink or a meal in a chic restaurant with ocean views (of course, it’s more expensive than elsewhere, but I expected worse).
-You can definitely stop there to treat yourself.
+I also really liked the waterfront promenade that runs the full length of the beach.
+It is a peaceful place to stroll at your own pace, stopping for a drink or a meal at an elegant restaurant overlooking the ocean (of course, it’s more expensive than elsewhere, but I expected worse).
+It is a lovely place to stop and treat yourself.

-Back to the beach itself: the sea is calm because it’s protected by rocks.
+Back on the beach itself, the sea is calm thanks to the protective rock barriers.
 You can swim safely, even with kids.
-Fun fact: what surprised me was Adeje’s microclimate — it’s hot and dry, which makes the heat bearable.
+One thing that surprised me was Adeje’s microclimate — it’s hot and dry, which makes the heat bearable.
 Just before that, I had stopped a few kilometers away and it was humid and windy.
-That’s the magic of Tenerife’s microclimates — you’ll quickly notice it!
+That is the magic of Tenerife’s microclimates—you will notice the differences very quickly!

-Speaking of Costa Adeje, even though staying there isn’t cheap, if you want to splurge, there are some very beautiful hotels in Adeje.
+Speaking of Costa Adeje, even though staying there isn’t cheap, if you want to splurge, there are some very lovely hotels in Adeje.

 Playa Jardín

-Located in Puerto de la Cruz, Playa Jardín is one of my favorite beaches in Tenerife.
+In Puerto de la Cruz, Playa Jardín is one of my favorite beaches in Tenerife.
 It’s a black-sand beach surrounded by tropical gardens designed by the Canarian artist César Manrique.
-You’ll see: you walk through these flower gardens, palm trees and little paths to get to the beach.
-It immediately sets the scene!
-Also note that the beach is divided into three parts or coves: Playa del Castillo, Charcón (or Playa Chica) and Punta Brava.
+You reach the beach by walking through flower gardens, beneath palm trees, and along small paths.
+It sets the mood immediately!
+The beach is also divided into three sections, or coves: Playa del Castillo, Charcón (or Playa Chica) and Punta Brava.

-All three are connected but still offer slightly different atmospheres.
+The three are connected, yet each has a slightly different atmosphere.
 For example, the first one has calmer water, while the third is more exposed to the wind, ideal for surfing.
-On the practical side, the beach is accessible, but there’s no dedicated parking.
+As for practical details, the beach is easy to reach, but there is no dedicated parking lot.
 We had to drive around a bit before finding a spot ten minutes’ walk from the beach, but Playa Jardín was really worth it.
-With a bit of patience, you’ll find a spot!
+With a little patience, you should find a space!
 Since it’s in Puerto de la Cruz, I recommend starting your day at Loro Parque and ending it at Playa Jardín.
-In my opinion, that’s a great combo!
+For me, that makes a great combination!

 Los Cristianos

-Right next to Las Américas, Los Cristianos offers a very different vibe.
+Right beside Las Américas, Los Cristianos has a very different atmosphere.
 Even though it’s a touristy area in the south, it’s rather calm and family-friendly.
-The main beach is super pleasant: the water is crystal clear and calm.
+The main beach is especially pleasant: the water is crystal clear and calm.
 You can swim and even go snorkeling.
 As always, you should check the flag color.
 Since the beach is large, I was surprised to see that in one spot it was green, while a bit further it was orange — it all depends on the exposure to the wind.

-The promenade along the beach is great too.
+The beachfront promenade is lovely as well.
 It’s well developed, with cafés, restaurants and shops.
-Everything you’d expect from a seaside resort, really!
+In other words, it has everything you would expect from a seaside resort.
 But the atmosphere was much more relaxed than in Las Américas, where I’d just been.
-Honestly, I recommend Los Cristianos for spending a full beach day with all the amenities around.
+I would recommend Los Cristianos for a full day at the beach with every amenity close at hand.

 Playa de la Arena

-I’ll say it right away: this is one of my favorite beaches in Tenerife.
-It’s just next to Santiago del Teide, and I think it has that little extra something: a soothing vibe and a gorgeous setting, with black sand and the deep blue of the ocean.
-Between the first and second time I went there (two years apart), it had become even more charming.
-They’d added gardens just before the beach, with palm trees, flowers and little paths.
+I’ll say it right away: Playa de la Arena is one of my favorite beaches in Tenerife.
+It’s just next to Santiago del Teide, and To me, it has that little extra something: a soothing vibe and a gorgeous setting, with black sand and the deep blue of the ocean.
+By the time I returned two years after my first visit, it had become even more charming.
+Gardens had been added just before the beach, with palm trees, flowers and little paths.
 It reminded me of a small oasis.

 What I also liked was that it’s lively without being overcrowded.
-To give you an idea, you’re not alone, but you’re not on top of each other either.
+You are not alone, but you do not feel packed in with everyone else either.
 For swimming, you need to be careful: there are strong swells and rocks underwater.
-It’s monitored, which is reassuring, but it’s still up to us to be careful in the first place — which is normal.
+The beach is supervised, which is reassuring, but you still need to use your own judgment and stay cautious.
 All around, there’s everything you need: toilets, showers, cafés and small restaurants.
-You can spend the whole day there without having to plan everything.
+You can easily spend the entire day there without much advance planning.

-For explorers, there’s Playa de las Conchas, separated by rocks where black and red crabs hide.
-It’s a nice little spot for a walk, but not really suitable for swimming: too many pebbles and rocks.
+For anyone who likes to explore, there is also Playa de las Conchas, separated by rocks where black and red crabs hide.
+It is a pleasant little spot for a walk, but not really suitable for swimming: too many pebbles and rocks.

 Bollulo

-We’re heading back to the north of Tenerife with Playa del Bollullo.
-To give you an idea, it’s located next to La Orotava.
+Next, we head back to northern Tenerife and Playa del Bollullo.
+It lies near La Orotava.
 It’s a spectacular black-sand beach, framed by volcanic cliffs and tropical vegetation, which gives it a raw and unspoiled feel.
-There are pretty much no tourists, if not none at all.
+You will find very few tourists here, if any.

-To deserve this view, you have to make a small effort.
-Basically, you have to walk about fifteen to twenty minutes from the closest parking lot to the beach.
-The path goes through banana plantations — you feel like you’re in another world.
+Reaching this view takes a little effort: the walk from the nearest parking lot to the beach takes about fifteen to twenty minutes.
+The path goes through banana plantations — it feels as though you have stepped into another world.
 However, I don’t recommend going in flip-flops; bring good shoes so you can walk down comfortably.

-Once you’re down there: very black sand, cliffs and strong waves breaking along the shore.
-As you can guess, it’s a beach to relax on, but not really recommended for taking a dip.
+Once you reach the bottom, you are greeted by deep black sand, cliffs, and powerful waves breaking along the shore.
+As you might guess, this is a beach for relaxing rather than swimming.
 There are strong currents, and very often there are no lifeguards.
-So just be careful and enjoy your time there!
+Be careful, then, and simply enjoy your time there!

 Playa Blanca: Diego Hernández